 You will graduate from the programme as a highly skilled and well rounded musician.
-Whether as a performer, composer or conductor, the programme will have equipped you with the skills and abilities needed to take on professional work.
+Whatever your discipline, the programme will have equipped you with the skills and abilities needed to take on high-level professional work.
 You will have developed a critical and autonomous approach to your principal study, which will enable you to continue to develop your musicianship as your career unfolds.
 Statistically, the prospects are good, with the great majority of graduates from postgraduate programmes in music progressing either to employment or further study.